-Sun Peaks Resort now uses an RFID system for mountain access – both Season Passes and Day Tickets.
+Sun Peaks Resort now uses an RFID system for mountain access – Season Passes, Peaks Cards and Day Tickets.
 This is our ‘how-to’ guide to getting out on the slopes with your Mountain Card.
 Once you’re a Mountain Card holder, we encourage you to hold onto your card indefinitely as it can be used for all of your mountain access needs in future, saving you money and helping the environment.

 STEP 1: SECURE YOUR TICKET!
 BUY ONLINE, IN ADVANCE

 There may be a limited amount of lift tickets available for sale each day.
 We strongly encourage you to purchase tickets online, in advance to guarantee access.
 Window ticket sales may not be available.

 Redeem your ticket with your order confirmation email.
 You can use your mobile device or a printed copy of the order confirmation (both options must include the barcode).